Uniform

 Sports and PE Uniforms

-- Students representing the school in sports teams need to provide black shorts (unless some other alternative is supplied by the school)
+- Students representing the school in sports teams must provide black shorts (unless an alternative is supplied by the school).

-- Students are asked to have a school-house coloured T-shirt for sports days
+- Students are required to have a school house-coloured T-shirt for sports days.

-- Swimming: is considered an integral part of the PE program.
-Students are expected to have togs and a towel while instructional swimming is timetabled.
-Notes must be provided when students are unable to swim
+- Swimming is an integral part of the PE programme.
+Students are expected to bring togs and a towel when swimming is scheduled.

 Students are encouraged to wear the Onewhero Area School sun hat or cap (or a plain black or navy hat or cap) while outside.
 Other headwear is not permitted.